Panoan languages

 Panoan (also Pánoan, Panoano, Panoana, Páno) is a family of languages spoken in western Brazil, eastern Peru, and northern Bolivia.
-It is possibly a branch of a larger Pano–Tacanan family.
+It is a branch of a larger Pano–Tacanan family.

 Genetic relations

 The Panoan family is generally believed to be related to the Tacanan family, forming with it Pano–Tacanan, though this has not yet been established (Loos 1999).

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Kechua, Mapudungun, Moseten-Tsimane, Tukano, Uru-Chipaya, Harakmbet, Arawak, Kandoshi, and Pukina language families due to contact.

 Languages

 There are some 18 extant and 14 extinct Panoan languages.
 In the list of Panoan languages below adapted from Fleck (2013), means extinct, and (*) obsolescent (no longer spoken daily).
 Dialects are listed in parentheses.